oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.1 id

 The Enumerated, Choice, and Map types have "named" and "unnamed" variants.
-Presence of the "id" option in a definition of those types indicates that the type is unnamed.
+Presence of the "id" option in a type definition indicates that the type is unnamed.
 The Record type is always named and has no "id" option; the Array type is its unnamed equivalent.

 * In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed.
 * In unnamed types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, never appears in serialized data, and may be freely customized without affecting interoperability.